 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS19: Green Infrastructure Number of new green infrastructure projects developed No target set This indicator to be developed.
-Current Performance: No d data \leftrightarrow CS19: Green Infrastructure Number of parks with a Green Flag award Target of 1 Country Parks / Urban Parks RMBC Green Spaces.
+Current Performance: No data (This needs more definitionin order to report consistently) \leftrightarrow CS19: Green Infrastructure Number of parks with a Green Flag award Target of 4 Country Parks / Urban Parks RMBC Green Spaces.
 Ulley Country Park, Greasbrough Park and Clifton Park maintained Green Flag status with the addition of Rother Valley Country Park in 2021 Current Performance: No Change (Target Achieved) → CS20: Biodiversity / Geodiversity Condition of Sites of Special Scientific Interest (SSSI's) in the borough Reach national target National target is to reach 95% favourable (or unfavourable recovering) - Natural England.
 Target is being met locally.
-Current Performance: Natural England data shows SSS 76.5% favourable, 20.8% unfa unfavourable decli \leftrightarrow CS20: Biodiversity / Geodiversity Changes in areas of biodiversity importance Proportion of sites of importance to biodiversity and geodiversity that are in positive management Government Core output indicator - Local Wildlife System
+Current Performance: Natural England data shows SSS 76.5% favourable, 20.8% unfa unfavourable declining or no ch influence as most SSS \leftrightarrow CS20: Biodiversity / Geodiversity Changes in areas of biodiversity importance Proportion of sites of importance to biodiversity and geodiversity that are in positive management Government Core output indicator - Local Wildlife System

-POLICY AREA INDICATOR TARGET / AIM COMMENTS In 2020 37 of 120 local sites (30%) are in positive management Current Performance: (increase from 202 14 baseline of 26%) Т CS21: Landscape Amount of land covered by woodland Increase the percentage of area in the borough covered by woodland South Yorkshire Forest figures (SYF partnership now ended) 3,053 ha; 10.630 % of the borough Current Performance: (no update from previous years provided / available) \leftrightarrow CS21: Landscape Amount of land covered by environment stewardship schemes Increase the area of land under environmental management Natural England agri-environment scheme Current Performance: Environmental Stewardship sche NE data 2020) - increase f ^ CS22: Green Space Proportion of population living within easy walking distance of green spaces meeting defined quality standards To be set Green Spaces Strategy Current Performance: Currently not able to measure Spaces Strategy.
-May consider ref \leftrightarrow CS22: Green Space Net gains / losses in green space provision To be set Indicator to be developed Current Performance: No data, system required to \leftrightarrow CS23: Valuing the historic environment Number of designated heritage assets on the Historic England "Heritage at Risk Register" Reduce number of designated assets on the "Heritage at Risk Register" Historic England
+POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: In 2024, the Council designated 2 new Local Wildlife Sites (total of 98 LWSs) and 3 new Regional Importance Geological Sites (total of 41 RIGS).
+The Council is only partially able to influence as most LWS are owned privately. ^ CS21: Landscape Amount of land covered by woodland Increase the percentage of area in the borough covered by woodland South Yorkshire Forest figures (SYF partnership now ended) Current Performance: (no update from previous New local and national targets for % of the borough years provided / available) or canopy cover.
+SYF partnership Voodland Partnership. \leftrightarrow CS21: Landscape Amount of land covered by environment stewardship schemes Increase the area of land under environmental management Natural England agri-environment scheme Current Performance: Environmental Stewardship schemes covering 5,110.61 ha (as per NE data 2020) - increase from 2017 baseline of 3,379 ha.
+New Environmental Land Management Scheme (ELMS) ^ CS22: Green Space Proportion of population living within easy walking distance of green spaces meeting defined quality standards To be set Green Spaces Strategy Current Performance: Currently not able to measure I Spaces Strategy.
+Update to 2005 delivered in 2025.
+This will prov \leftrightarrow CS22: Green Space Net gains / losses in green space provision To be set Indicator to be developed

+Current Performance: Update to 2005 green space audit expected to be delivered in 2025.
+This will provide baseline data for this target. \leftrightarrow CS23: Valuing the historic environment Number of designated heritage assets on Historic England's National Heritage at Risk Register and Rotherham's Heritage at Risk Register Historic England and Council designation